Vincent-Design-Inc/WordPress-GitHub-Startup-Script/README.md

 6. Installs development dependencies with composer and yarn, and performs the initial `yarn build`.

-7. Performs an initial commit with a commit message that includes the date and time of the commit.
+7. Performs an initial commit with a commit message that includes the date and time of the commit, and sets up repository secrets for GitHub Actions.

 8. (Optional) Open the theme in VSCode via the `code` command line tool.
 The script will let you know if it's not available.